digicademy/epigraf/docs/database/batch.md

 are listed in the table classes.
 For example, the fulltext index can be regenerated, articles can be moved to another project or be deleted in batches (see `ArticlesTable.php`).

+## Background Jobs

+Background jobs can be used for long-running tasks that should not block the user interface.
+To run jobs as background tasks:
+- In the jobs configuration in `config/app.php`, configure the connection to a Redis server.
+  Redis is used to manage queues and job statuses
+- In the jobs configuration set the `delayed` flag to `true`.
+  With this flag, jobs are not executed immediately but are put into a queue, see JobsController::execute() for details.
+- Run the worker which will process jobs by starting `bin/cake jobs process`.
+  See the `JobsCommand` class in the `src/command` folder for implementation details.

 ## API Packages